nerdyrodent/AVeryComfyNerd/README.md

 * Sometimes custom nodes make breaking changes and the same node may need to be re-created.
 Typically the custom node GitHub page has such information.
 * Sometimes custom nodes just break!
 Check the github page for the custom node causing any issues for more information and to raise issues
 * Not sure where the GitHub page is for a custom node?
 You can click on it via ComfyUI Manager!
+* Custom node still red after installing it - did you remember to restart ComfyUI?
 * Need more help?
 See this [Playlist with loads of ComfyUI guides](https://www.youtube.com/playlist?list=PLjC8P1vEncQDahWnl_WKYsjF_tmIDXWEa)

 Item | Description | Link